ParlatoI/portfolio/README.md

 ## Education
 - **M.S. in Data Science** (Expected: March 2026) - Merrimack College
   - Courses Taken: Intro to Data Science and Statistics, R and Python Programming, AI for Text and Images, and Predictive Modeling
+  - Current Course: Visual Data Exploration (which focuses in utilizing Tableau)

 - **B.A. in English, Specialization in Creative Writing** (May 2015) - University of Massachusetts Amherst
   - Minors in Biology and Natural Resources Conservation